-□ One day's lodging and meals to attend the Orientation at the AAMC Annual Meeting, November 1, 2018.

-Air and ground transportation and up to four days' lodging and meals to attend the Capstone in Autumn 2019.
+One day's lodging and meals to attend the Orientation at the AAMC Annual Meeting, Nove mber 1, 2018.
+Up to three day's lodging and additional meals to attend the multi-day Institute in Chicago at MLA Air and ground transportation and up to three days' lodging and meals to attend the Capstone in Autur nn 2019.